esdandreu/python-extension-cpp/README.md

 ## Why should I use this template?
 - You want to write a C++ library that can be accessed through Python.
 - You want to use `cmake` to build your C++ code.
+- You want to use `pybind11` to expose your C++ library as a Python module.
 - You want to use some C++ dependencies and manage them with `vcpkg`.
 Otherwise you should check other [scikit-build sample projects](https://github.com/scikit-build/scikit-build-sample-projects).